 Should Colleges Lower Tuition?

-Shortly after campuses shut down last spring, students from residential colleges began calling for tuition refunds.
-Petitions and lawsuits argued that students have been unable to "receive a full college experience," with classes moved online and extracurriculars canceled.
+Shortly after campuses shut down in March 2020, students from residential colleges began calling for tuition refunds.
+Petitions and lawsuits argued that students were unable to "receive a full college experience," with classes online and extracurriculars canceled.

-Increasingly, students, educators, and policymakers are calling for drastic responses to the expense of college, including making college free for all and writing off the roughly $1.7 trillion in student debt.
+Students, educators, and policymakers continue to call for major overhauls to the costly U.S. model of higher education, including making college free for all and writing off the roughly $1.7 trillion in federal student debt.

 Pros of Lowering College Tuition